remirror/remirror/readme.md

 In this latest version, I believe I'm starting to see these goals come to fruition.
 Every single part of the editor can be controlled by extensions.
 For example, the core (`Schema`) is managed by a [built-in extension](https://github.com/remirror/remirror/blob/next/packages/@remirror/core/src/builtins/schema-extension.ts).
-There's is already a huge selection of extensions for users to choose from.
+There's already a huge selection of extensions for users to choose from.

 And the new API is beautiful.
 For React, this comes with a slew of drop-in components and hooks.
 Many more are being worked on.
 It's almost magical how well it works.